 We recommend using Arabica beans for making cold brew espresso.
 They’re much sweeter than Robusta and have a silky, smooth texture with rich undertones of sugar and chocolate.

 What if You Do Not Have Coarse Grind Beans?

-The only catch is that fine grinds can make your coffee bitter, so you must be cautious throughout the brewing process.
+One catch is that fine grinds can make your coffee more bitter, so you should reduce the brewing time by a few hours.
 Keep checking the concentrate every now and then during the last few hours to avoid over-extraction.

-To adjust any bitterness that might have slipped in the concentrate, dilute it with water and add sweeteners.
-You can also create different variations with milk, cream, and honey to balance the bitterness.
+To adjust any bitterness that might have appeared in the concentrate, dilute it with water and add sweeteners.
+Or, you can also create different variations with milk, cream, and honey to balance the bitterness.